- Search The Registry

 *Harolyn Blackwell was born on this fate in 1955.
 She is a Black lyric coloratura soprano and educator.

-Impressed with her audition, Leonard Bernstein hand picked her for the role of Francisca and the understudy for Maria in the 1980 revival.
+Impressed with her audition, Leonard Bernstein hand-picked her for the role of Francisca and the understudy for Maria in the 1980 revival.
 In 1981, she auditioned for and was accepted into the Chicago Lyric Opera young artist programs.
 After singing with the company in small parts for a year, Blackwell left the program and moved back to New York to study vocal technique with Shirley Emmons.
 She went on to win the Metropolitan Opera National Council Auditions in 1983.
-Following her win, Blackwell continued in her apprenticeship at the Lyric Opera of Chicago for a year.
+Following her win, Blackwell continued her apprenticeship at the Lyric Opera of Chicago for a year.

 In 1987 she made her Metropolitan Opera debut as Poussette in Manon.
 In 1989 Blackwell performed and recorded the role of Clara in a critically acclaimed production of Gershwin's Porgy and Bess with the Glyndebourne Festival Opera.
-The recording won a Grammy Award and Blackwell performed the aria "Summertime" at the 1990 Grammy Awards.
+The recording won a Grammy Award, and Blackwell performed the aria "Summertime" at the 1990 Grammy Awards.
 In 1991, Blackwell made her debut with the San Francisco Opera as Zerlina in Mozart's Don Giovanni.

 In 1994 she replaced Kathleen Battle as Marie in La fille du régiment at the Metropolitan Opera for the entire run when Battle was fired from the production for unprofessional conduct.
-In the mid 1990s, Blackwell began to sing almost exclusively lyric coloratura roles.
+In the mid-1990s, Blackwell began to sing almost exclusively lyric coloratura roles.
 Instrumental in boosting her profile within this repertoire was Seattle Opera under the direction of Speight Jenkins.
 In 1997 she returned to Broadway to star as Cunegonde in Bernstein's Candide.
-Blackwell had also previously recorded several other works by Bernstein the year before on her solo album Blackwell Sings Bernstein that was released on the RCA label.
+Blackwell had also previously recorded several other works by Bernstein the year before on her solo album Blackwell Sings Bernstein, which was released on the RCA label.
 The album features a guest performance by Vanessa L. Williams as Anita in selections from West Side Story.

 In 2006, she performed a concert in honor of the Dance Theatre of Harlem at the White House.
-Other major national and international opera companies and festivals that Blackwell has performed with include: the Washington National Opera, Canadian Opera Company, Aix-en-Provence Festival, Opera Orchestra of New York, and New York's Mostly Mozart Festival among others.
-She currently teaches on the voice faculties of Barnard College and New York University.
+Other major national and international opera companies and festivals that Blackwell has performed with include: the Washington National Opera, Canadian Opera Company, Aix-en-Provence Festival, Opera Orchestra of New York, and New York's Mostly Mozart Festival, among others.
+She currently teaches in the voice faculties of Barnard College and New York University.